Bernard of Alzira: Biography

 Bernard was the son of Mansur, Emir of the Taifa of Carlet.
 He was the second of four children: Almanzor, the heir, Zaida (Mary) and Zoraida (Grace).
 He was born in the farmhouse of Pintarrafés, in the valley of Alcalá del Magre, in Carlet, belonging to the jurisdiction of Alzira, with the name of Ahmet.
 He was educated with his brother at the court of the Taifa of Valencia.
-When the Naib of Murcia, Muhammad ibn Mardanis, whose lineage belonged, took the throne of Valencia, he joined the court.
+When the Naib of Murcia, Muhammad ibn Mardanis, whose lineage he belonged to, took the throne of Valencia, he joined the court.
 In 1156 he was sent as ambassador to the court of the Kingdom of Aragon, who was then in Barcelona.
 The king Ramon Berenguer IV, Count of Barcelona was in possession of a group of war prisoners whose release requested Valencia.
 Ahmet failed in diplomatic negotiations and initiated way back to Valencia stopping near the Poblet Monastery.
-Attracted by it, the monks requested accommodation and after two days on campus he dismissed his servant and entered the Cistercian Order, taking the name Bernardo.
+Attracted by it, he requested accommodation from the monks and after two days on campus he dismissed his servant and entered the Cistercian Order, taking the name Bernardo.
 In 1181 he returned to Valencia with intent to evangelize his family.
 His brother Almanzor, who had succeeded his father, opposed the preaching and sent chase, unable to keep their two sisters, Zaida and Zoraida from being baptized, with the names of Mary and Grace.
 They three of them were arrested on the outskirts of Alzira, where they had hidden, and were killed on August 21 of that year.